 How does the school enable its pupils to engage in the activities of the school?

-What support is available for improving the emotional well being and social development of pupils with special educational needs?
+What support is available for improving the emotional wellbeing and social development of pupils with special educational needs?

-That specialist expertise and training do the staff have in relation to the needs of the pupils?
+What specialist expertise and training do the staff have in relation to the needs of the pupils?

 What specialist equipment and facilities are available at Wyre Forest to support the learning and development of its pupils?